filecoin-project/FIPs/FIPS/fip-00xx.md

 This proposal does not introduce any reductions in security.

 ## Incentive Considerations
-Filecoin and the Filecoin Virtual Machine (FVM) adopt a gas fee market similar to Ethereum's EIP-1599 model.
+Filecoin and the Filecoin Virtual Machine (FVM) adopt a gas fee market similar to Ethereum's EIP-1559 model.
 This model introduces two key parameters to manage gas fees for transactions:

 1. `GasFeeCap`: This parameter determines the maximum amount of attoFIL a user is prepared to pay per gas unit for executing a transaction.
 It serves as a cap on the total transaction fee, ensuring that the sum of the base fee and the priority fee paid to miners does not exceed the `GasFeeCap`.

 2. `GasPremium`: This parameter determines the highest attoFIL a user is willing to pay per gas unit as a priority fee to miners for including their transaction in a block.
 It effectively limits the priority fee, especially when the `GasFeeCap` is higher than the base fee.

-For EIP-1599 transactions, the values for `GasFeeCap` and `GasPremium` in Filecoin messages are directly derived from the `MaxFeePerGas` and `MaxPriorityFeePerGas` parameters of the EIP-1599 transaction.
+For EIP-1559 transactions, the values for `GasFeeCap` and `GasPremium` in Filecoin messages are directly derived from the `MaxFeePerGas` and `MaxPriorityFeePerGas` parameters of the EIP-1559 transaction.

 However, legacy Ethereum transactions only have a single `GasPrice` parameter, which specifies the gas price a sender is willing to pay per unit of gas to process the transaction.

 Under the FVM fee market framework, when processing legacy transactions, `GasPrice` is adapted to simultaneously fulfill the roles of both `GasFeeCap` and `GasPremium`.
 In this adaptation, both `GasFeeCap` and `GasPremium` are set equal to `GasPrice`.
 Initially, the base fee is subtracted, and any remaining attoFIL from the `GasPrice`, after this deduction, is allocated entirely as a priority fee to the miner.
 This arrangement ensures that the total fee (base fee plus priority fee) paid by the user for a legacy transaction does not surpass the `GasPrice` set by the user on the legacy ETH transaction.
+However, note that this does incentivise SPs to hoard legacy user transactions and only include them in blocks when the base fee is low so that they can earn more priority fees.

 ## Product Considerations
 This FIP enhances the Filecoin network by facilitating the execution of legacy Ethereum transactions, thereby bolstering Filecoin's interoperability with pre-existing Ethereum tools, libraries, contract suites, and frameworks, which assume such transactions.